-A well structured trust from Cook Islands, Belize, Cayman, BVI, etc. provides maximum protection from future civil creditors.
+A well-structured trust from Cook Islands, Belize, Cayman, BVI, etc. provides maximum protection from future civil creditors.
 So long as you transfer your assets to the trust well in advance of the liability arising, they’ll be secure inside of an offshore trust.

 Note that these structures are for future liabilities.
 Also, they’re meant to protect you from civil creditors, not government actions.
-For more on the rules around transferring assets to an offshore trust, see: The Law of Fraudulent Transfer in Offshore Trusts.

 Maximum protection in an offshore trust comes from your making an irrevocable transfer to the trust and giving up control of the assets.
 Therefore, top tier trusts will always use a foreign custodian and an investment advisor.

 And offshore trusts offer much more flexibility than a Panama foundation.
 While the Panama foundation is basically a “one size fits all” asset protection tool, a trust is usually a tabula rasa allowing you to craft your own structure.

 For example, with a trust you can include generating skipping, springing trusts, rules that prohibit the trustee from making a distribution to a creditor, sections that freeze the trust in you come under duress, a flight clause allowing you to move the trust to a different jurisdiction, etc. The list goes on and on.

 Then there are the advanced tax planning tools within an offshore trust.
 For example, you can set up a Private Placement Life Insurance policy inside a complex trust.
 Assets inside the policy grow tax-free, with no capital gains tax paid to the United States.
 If you close the trust, you pay tax on the accrued gains (tax deferral).
 If you hold the trust until death, the assets will pass to your heirs tax-free because of the step-up in basis.